Hyperbolic Fine-Tuning for Large Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated remarkable performance on various tasks.
-However, it remains an open question whether the default Euclidean space is the most suitable choice for embedding tokens in LLMs.
-In this study, we first investigate the non-Euclidean characteristics of LLMs.
-Our findings reveal that token frequency follows a power-law distribution, with high-frequency tokens clustering near the origin and low-frequency tokens positioned farther away.
-Additionally, token embeddings exhibit a high degree of hyperbolicity, indicating a latent tree-like structure in the embedding space.
-Building on the observation, we propose to efficiently fine-tune LLMs in hyperbolic space to better exploit the underlying complex structures.
-However, we found that this fine-tuning in hyperbolic space cannot be achieved with naive application of exponential and logarithmic maps, when the embedding and weight matrices both reside in Euclidean space.
-To address this technique issue, we introduce a new method called hyperbolic low-rank efficient fine-tuning, \method, that performs low-rank adaptation directly on the hyperbolic manifold, avoiding the cancellation effect caused by the exponential and logarithmic maps, thus preserving the hyperbolic modeling capabilities.
-Through extensive experiments, we demonstrate that \method significantly enhances the performance of LLMs on reasoning tasks, particularly for complex reasoning problems.
-In particular, \method improves the performance in the complex AQuA dataset by up to 13.0\%, showcasing its effectiveness in handling complex reasoning challenges.\footnote{\url{https://github.com/marlin-codes/HypLLM}}
+Large language models (LLMs) have demonstrated remarkable performance across various tasks.
+However, it remains an open question whether the default Euclidean space is the most suitable choice for LLMs.
+In this study, we investigate the geometric characteristics of LLMs, focusing specifically on tokens and their embeddings.
+Our findings reveal that token frequency follows a power-law distribution, where high-frequency tokens (e.g., ``the,'' ``that'') constitute the minority, while low-frequency tokens (e.g., ``apple,'' ``dog'') constitute the majority.
+Furthermore, high-frequency tokens cluster near the origin, whereas low-frequency tokens are positioned farther away in the embedding space.
+Additionally, token embeddings exhibit hyperbolic characteristics, indicating a latent tree-like structure within the embedding space.
+Motivated by these observations, we propose \textbf{\method}, an efficient fine-tuning approach that operates in hyperbolic space to exploit these underlying hierarchical structures better. \textbf{\method} performs low-rank adaptation directly in hyperbolic space, thereby preserving hyperbolic modeling capabilities throughout the fine-tuning process.
+Extensive experiments across various base models and reasoning benchmarks, specifically arithmetic and commonsense reasoning tasks, demonstrate that \method{} substantially improves LLM performance.